encord-team/encord-client-python/docs/source/quickstart.rst

         .. literalinclude:: json_blurps/video_label_row.py
             :language: python

-Obviously, many details are hidden here.
+Of course, many details are not expanded upon here.
 We encourage you to keep reading at the :ref:`general_concepts:General Concepts` page.